Exploring the Internet of Things

 Stepping Forward, Securely

-As devices become web-enabled, it becomes more critical to understand who can gain access to a IoT-Actuators+Sensor-1building’s systems.
+As devices become web-enabled, it becomes more critical to understand who can gain access to a building’s systems.
 Security protocols, password protections, and web-enabled building automation systems are necessary.
 Currently, single-use IoT devices are not the most secure.
 This will change as more IoT devices are released.

 Computer hackers will target the least secure entryway and that can include smart devices in a BAS or HVAC system.
 They are not likely going to fool around with the building’s temperature and comfort systems – although that could be problematic but try to access the buildings IT infrastructure if it is shared with the BAS system and is not secure.
 Most IT departments are hesitant, if not adamant that IoT devices have a designated network and gateway.